Top 1% of Defence Law Firms

 In 2018, the UK government published guidelines that must be followed by the courts when sentencing for manslaughter.
 These guidelines apply to defendants aged 18 and older.
 The maximum sentence for manslaughter is life imprisonment.
 However, there is a huge variation in the possible sentences, depending on the culpability (blameworthiness) of the defendant’s conduct and other factors.

-Gross negligence manslaughter: If convicted of this offence, you would face imprisonment for between one and 18 years.
+Gross negligence manslaughter: If convicted of this offence, you would face imprisonment for between 1 and 18 years.
 You are likely to face a longer sentence if you were aware of the victim’s suffering or risk of death and you persisted with your behaviour, or if your behaviour occurred in the context of other criminality (for example, where robbing a shop).

 Detailed manslaughter sentencing guidelines can be found here.